 Had you put me in the hot seat a mere five years ago and asked me for an opinion on the matter, I’m pretty sure my answer would have been something much different to what it is today.
 Back then I’m pretty certain it would have been something along the lines of what the greater community traditionally finds ethically acceptable.
 Will my opinion differ in ten years time?
 Who knows?
 Time will tell.

-At present I’m privileged to be guiding a number of long-range hunters each year, and one who has more than likely guided more than the average guide when it comes to long-range hunting.
-With Africa’s unique specie options, lengthened hunting seasons, and varied terrains and countries on offer, I get around and have come to find an acceptable ethic within long-range hunting for myself, and it seems for many of the hunters I share a camp fire with.
+At present, I’m privileged to be guiding a number of long-range hunters each year, and one who has more than likely guided more than the average guide when it comes to long-range hunting.
+With Africa’s unique species options, lengthened hunting seasons, and varied terrains and countries on offer, I get around and have come to find an acceptable ethic within long-range hunting for myself, and it seems for many of the hunters I share a campfire with.

 Since getting my 7mm LRM I’ve spent more time at the range than the previous twenty years.
 I’m pretty certain I’ve shot out 600/700 rounds trying to prepare for that exact moment when everything stops and its only me, my rifle, and a certain Klipspringer I’ve dreamt about hunting for a long time.
 In all this time I’ve been trying to envisage the feeling my hunters experience when being guided onto a great trophy out on safari.
 How does the guy who comfortably shoots 250 or 500 yards feel before he breaks the shot?
 Let alone those who have mastered the 750 range and the true class acts who continuously exceed the 1000 yard mark.
 It’s not easy – That I can assure you.

-These guys are practicing harder than ever before.
+These guys are practising harder than ever before.
 They are mastering their skill and combining it with world-class technology pushing them to the next level.
-They are not pitching on a hunt and flinging lead across the country side at any given target – they’re calculated in their approach and tactic.
-I have seen those who refuse to use their Gunwerks rifle beyond the 300 yard mark as that is their comfortable ethical range.
-They don’t bend the rules just because their weapon is capable of performing beyond a 1000 yards.
-There are those who treat a 1000 yard shot as if it were a 200 yard setup.
+They are not pitching on a hunt and flinging lead across the countryside at any given target – they’re calculated in their approach and tactic.
+I have seen those who refuse to use their Gunwerks rifle beyond the 300-yard mark as that is their comfortable ethical range.
+They don’t bend the rules just because their weapon is capable of performing beyond 1000 yards.
+There are those who treat a 1000 yard shot as if it were a 200-yard setup.
 They continuously produce one shot kills year in and year out at those astounding ranges.
 That has become their ethical range.

 The exciting developments that Aaron and his team keep working on to enhance their product, and ultimately your experience, will see the boundaries being tested with a system that will only perform better and more efficiently going forward.
 What you choose to do with that technology will ultimately be up to you as an individual.
 Each and every one of us, who considers ourselves to be responsible hunters, will know and acknowledge our personal capabilities and choices to ensure an ethical kill is achieved at the end of the day.
 How you approach that journey and what you gain out of that experience will be up to you.